 - What it does for your shots:

-- Lower, Controlled trajectory : a high center-of-gravity can hit the ball _lower_.
-How.
-Because striking a ball below a HIGH CC createsa force dynamic that imparts more spin an lower start angle.
-It creates a flatter launch angle resulting in a much more precise more manageable distance arc for scoring which is imperative
+- Lower, Controlled Trajectory: A high center of gravity can hit the ball lower.
+Because striking a ball below a high CG creates a force dynamic that imparts more spin and a lower start angle.
+It creates a flatter launch angle resulting in a much more precise, manageable distance arc for scoring, which is imperative.

-- Increased Back spin: This is another function of gear effect in wedges. .
-It's the difference between a flop-shot that bounces once and screeches to a dead-stop on the green, versus a pitch shot that land softly on the two hops and rolls out towards the other end of the green..
+- Increased Backspin: This is another function of gear effect in wedges.
+It's the difference between a flop-shot that bounces once and stops dead on the green, versus a pitch shot that lands softly and rolls out towards the other end of the green.

 - Who it's for: All golfers benefit from a higher CG in their wedges.
 For irons, this concept is found in muscle-back blades, designed for accomplished players who prioritize the ability to shape shots (hit fades and draws) and control their trajectory over forgiveness.